Learn More About Thermostats for Your Home or Business

 Incorrectly installed thermostats can also cause problems for the heating and cooling systems.
 Loose or disconnected wires can cause the thermostat to glitch, leading to problems with the unit and the HVAC system.
 You may also notice drafts and inconsistent heating or cooling throughout the space.

-If you notice issues with your heating and cooling system, talk to Childers Enterprises.
+If you notice issues with your heating and cooling system, talk to Childers Air Plumbing & Electric.
 Our technicians can inspect the thermostat and equipment to determine the problem.

 Signs You Need Professional Thermostat Repair